 The Services are provided in conformity with the decisions taken by the VRM, CSA and the BIPT on 29 June 2018 concerning the market analysis of the broadband and broadcasting market in Belgium.

-The General Terms and Conditions comprehensively list the rights and obligations of and the Beneficiary with regard to the provision of the Services.
+The General Terms and Conditions comprehensively list the rights and obligations of Wyre and the Beneficiary with regard to the provision of the Services.
 The General Terms and Conditions are also applicable to all the annexes that are attached to the Reference Offer Basic TV, the Annex Interactive Services and the Reference Offer Broadband Services.

 With a view to the signature of the Contract(s) and Agreement the Services can be negotiated by the Parties and does not substitute for the Parties’ will.